thyAshley/100-days-of-code/log.md

 - both - and . are taken as string in express url, we can use query.params on /website/:from-:to resulting in {from: xx, to: xx}.
 - calling next('route') will skip to the next route in the stack while calling next('router') will exit the stack and goes to the next route

+# Day 47: July 14, 2020

+**Today's Progress**:

+- working with session with express-session
+- session stored in mongodb with connect-mongodb-session
+- destroying session stored
+- authentication

+### Note

+- use session.save() to make sure that the session has been save before continuing, problem occur when session is not saved before redirecting

+# Day 48: July 15, 2020

+**Today's Progress**:

+- Protect middleware to protect certain routes
+- learning about CSRF

+### Note

+- use protect middleware to prevent user from entering the route, hiding the route does not prevent user from entering the route
+- spend too much time on trying to implement CSRF, CSURF middleware must be called after bodyparser.

 <hr/>

 This is a collection of middleware that i think is useful for every project.